SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 This should return all the html content of the page.
 In fact, you can go to the settings of the page, then Developer tools, then elements to verify that all of the html has indeed been copied from there.
 But why do we need the entire contents?
 All we need is some selective portion of the data and have it to ourselves in an understandable format.
 As an example we will use today the web-page whose link was mentioned in the url.

 The website contains the full script of an episode of a world famous sitcom, Blackadder, starring Rowan Atkinson, who is more famous as Mr. Bean!!.
-Such a collection of dialogues can be very interesting for natural language generation purposes.
-Datasets similar in nature but of Harry Potter and Friends exist on Kaggle.
+It's golden comedy that's what it is!!!
+The four seasons are based on four stages of the British history, thereby making it ideal for natural language generation purposes, character analyses and several amusing things you can already find on kaggle, both datasets (of Harry Potter and Friends) and notebooks alike.

 <img src="/assets/images/Web-scrapping.jpg">